Family Fun

 Hershey Gardens & City Island

-You know spring has truly arrived when the tulip beds burst into bloom at Hershey Gardens and the crack of a bat echoes across City Island.
+Summer is the time when endless rows of roses burst into bloom at Hershey Gardens and the crack of a bat echoes across City Island.
 Perched on a hill overlooking Hershey, these historic 23-acre botanical gardens come alive each spring with colorful themed gardens, a whimsical Children's Garden, and a tropical Butterfly Atrium where hundreds of winged wonders are happy to land right on your shoulder.
-Meanwhile, across the region in Harrisburg, City Island wakes up with the first pitch of the Harrisburg Senators’ season — mingling the timeless joy of minor league baseball with carousel rides, mini golf, and sweeping views of the Susquehanna River.
-Two classic signs that a great season has arrived.
+Meanwhile, the boys of summer play our favorite past time game on City Island as the Harrisburg Senators’ season is in full swing.
+Plus, City Island offers mini golf, train rides, and and sweeping views of the Susquehanna River.
+Set sail for a sightseeing tour on the Pride of the Susquehanna Riverboat.

 Hersheypark & Chocolate World

-Right next door to each other in the heart of Hershey, Hersheypark and Hershey's Chocolate World Attraction make for one seriously sweet spring getaway.
-At Hersheypark — home to the most roller coasters in the Northeast — coasters roar back to life each spring with thrills from mild to wild, classic family rides, and live entertainment the whole family will love.
-Then step next door to Hershey's Chocolate World, where admission is always free and the fun never stops: ride the iconic Hershey's Chocolate Tour, create your own candy bar, and indulge in world-famous milkshakes.
+Right next door to each other in the heart of Hershey, Hersheypark and Hershey's Chocolate World make for one seriously sweet summer getaway.
+Hersheypark has the most coasters in the Northeast, and each track has thrills from mild to wild.
+Hersheypark is also full of classic family rides and live entertainment the whole family will love.
+At Hershey's Chocolate World, admission is always free and the fun never stops!.
+Ride the iconic free Hershey's Chocolate Tour ride, or add on experiences like creating your own candy bar, or learning about the intricacies of chocolate tasting from an energetic tasteologist.
+You can't leave Chocolate World without a treat!
+Indulge in a milkshake or check out the bakery.
 One day is great.
 Two days?
 Even sweeter.

 ZooAmerica & Lake Tobias